-PetLife Pharmaceuticals, Inc. (“Petlife” with the trading symbol OTCQB: PTLF) has developed a new generation of potentiated veterinary cancer medications and nutraceuticals based on the Company’s patented formula of Caribbean Blue Scorpion venom and other natural compounds.
+PetLife Pharmaceuticals, Inc. (“Petlife” with the trading symbol OTCQB: PTLF) has developed a new advanced generation of potentiated veterinary cancer medications and nutraceuticals based on the Company’s formula of Blue Scorpion venom and other natural compounds.

 Petlife's products have shown the potential to prevent and treat cancer, as well as to dramatically improve quality of life and extend the longevity of pets with cancer.
 This is accomplished without the harmful side effects of conventional chemotherapy and other traditional treatment programs.
 Nutraceuticals, food, pet treats, and the anticipated registration of an FDA approved drug for the treatment of cancer in animals are all in the works today.